 Jobs to match each individual circumstance & experience.

 Get your start or get back in

 Oklahoma’s medical fields need new professionals like you.

-As a private-industry led board of 50 leaders from around Tulsa, Osage, Creek and Pawnee counties, the Tulsa Area Workforce Investment Board works to ensure that the workforce system - made up of employers, job seekers, trainers and educators, government agencies and non-profits - is operating as efficiently as possible so that limited resources are being utilized as effectively as possible.
+As a private-industry led board of leaders from Tulsa, Osage, Creek, and Pawnee counties, the Tulsa Area Workforce Development Board works to ensure that the workforce system - made up of employers, job seekers, trainers and educators, government agencies and non-profits - is operating as efficiently as possible so that limited resources are being utilized as effectively as possible.
 We know that workforce is one of the most important components of economic development for our area, and we focus on meeting the needs of industry in our market.

 Workforce Tulsa is an equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities.